Laravel-Backpack/docs/3.4/introduction.md

   - Laravel 5.5, 5.6 or 5.7
   - PHP 7+
-  - MySQL (recommended) / PosgreSQL / SQLite / SQL Server
+  - MySQL (recommended) / PostgreSQL / SQLite / SQL Server

 <a name="screenshots"></a>
 ### Screenshots